mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 ### Applying multiple filters

-While the sepia filter example uses a single `filter` property, you can set more than one filter.
+While the sepia `filter` example included a single filter function, you can set more than one filter.
 The `filter` and `backdrop-filter` properties accept a space-separated list of filters, which are applied in the order declared.

 This example applies two filters — [`hue-rotate()`](/en-US/docs/Web/CSS/filter-function/hue-rotate) and [`blur()`](/en-US/docs/Web/CSS/filter-function/blur) — via the `backdrop-filter` property.
 The paragraph color shifts to the area behind the {{HTMLElement("p")}} element.